This story was originally published on April 7, 2021.

 “Madi will walk in spaces, see people and have compassion on them,” added Austin.
 “Even if they don’t want compassion to be directed their way, which makes Madi an awesome community organizer.”

-Working to connect bridges between different cultures has been her strong suit.
+Working to connect bridges between different cultures has been their strong suit.
 But if you ask Ramirez-Tentinger about their role they will tell you, “In terms of being in this space, I try to follow these two honestly.
 Because Black liberation means everybody is liberated.”

 Building a beloved community